 Step 3: Setup a central location for your corporate rules

-For earlier version for MacroView DMF or Message, open DMF or Message, navigate to the location where you stored the rules file and right-click on the file and choose Copy as Link, then close all Office applications, exit the DMF local service and then paste the copied link to the CorporateRulesFilePath value under DMF Options in the registry and restart Outlook.
+For earlier versions open MacroView DMF or Message, navigate to the location where you stored the rules file, right-click on the file and choose Copy as Link.
+Then close all Office applications, exit the DMF local service, then paste the copied link to the CorporateRulesFilePath value under DMF Options in the registry and restart Outlook.

 To check that your rules file is being picked up, select Email Filing Rules from the MacroView ribbon.
-If rule file is loaded the Corporate Rules tab will be displayed on the Email Filing Rules dialog with the Sample Rule.
+If your rules file is loaded the Corporate Rules tab will be displayed on the Email Filing Rules dialog with the Sample Rule.

 If the Corporate Rules tab is not visible, re-check that you have completed steps 1-3 above correctly.

 Step 4: Start defining your own corporate email filing rules

 All you need to do now is update the corporate rules configuration file with your own filing rules and any changes will be picked up whenever users restart Outlook.